Tanuja-tanu0093/resume_builder/README.md

-This is my index page
+This is my index page.
-Today i am uploading resume_builder project
+Today I am uploading resume_builder project .
 I created this project with the help of HTML,CSS ,JAVA SCRIPT